 Spanish reflexive pronouns chart and placement

-As shown in the image above, reflexive pronouns in Spanish are used to make clear who is affected by the verb in a sentence.
+Reflexive pronouns in Spanish are used to make clear who is affected by the verb in a sentence.
 Let’s illustrate this with an example; in the sentence “Yo me baño todos los días”, I am saying that I myself take soap and other things to bathe, that is, the action of “bathing” affects me; On the other hand, if I said “Ellos se bañaron cuando llovía”, then it would mean that the activity of “bathing” affected them or that they did that themselves somehow.

 It is important that you know that not all verbs in the language have a reflexive form, so this type of pronouns will not be used in all sentences.
 Also, note that each personal pronoun has its corresponding reflexive pronoun, as shown in the chart above.
 If we replace the reflexive pronoun with another that does not correspond to the personal pronoun, then the reflexive pronoun will become an indirect object pronoun, for example: